 Kamala Das has emerged as one of the most significant writers in Indo-Anglican literature in Post independent India.
-She is the proud receipient of awards such as the the PEN International Award for poetry and Kerala Sahitya Award for her literary contribution.
+She is the proud recipient of awards such as the the PEN International Award for poetry and Kerala Sahitya Award for her literary contribution.
 She writes with understanding and has an insight of the different aspects of social life in India.
 She plays a very significant role in depicting feminist concerns in her poetry.
 In this context Sunanda P.Chavan comments: "Kamala Das embodies the most significant stage of development of Indian Feminine poetic sensibility not yet reached by her contemporaries."

 In a male dominated society, she has tried to emphasize her feminine identity and her personal identity.
 Her poetry is the poetry of revolt, and the revolt is the outcome e of all her dissatisfaction and psychological traumas.
-The major theme of most of the poetry of Kamala Das is quest for love and her failure to find fulfillment of love in life.
-A recurring theme in most of the poems of Kamala Das is quest for love and her failure to find fulfillment of love in life.
-Her poetry is an expression of feminine sensibility which she treats with frankness.
-Her poems are an articulation of love longings, frustrations and disillusionments.
+The major theme of most of the poetry of Kamala Das is quest for love and her failure to find fulfilment of love in life.
+A recurring theme in most of the poetry of Kamala Das is quest for love and her poetry is an expression of feminine sensibility which she treats with frankness.
+Her poetry are an articulation of love longings, frustrations and disillusionments.